 - Each solar controller must have its own separate solar array and each array is configured and sized in accordance with the solar controller specifications.

 - The batteries need to be designed to handle the combined charging currents.
 Contact the battery manufacturer if there is any question as to recommended max. charging current.

 - The charging sources and controllers are set up properly (explained below).

 Morningstar’s TriStar and TriStar MPPT controllers have been designed to coordinate parallel charging control effectively without the need for intercommunication between products.
-While it is always possible to have one controller handle most of the charging regulation alone, as in cases when using 3rd party charging sources, the TriStar and TriStar MPPT controllers’ voltage regulation is accurate enough to synchronize and coordinate the charging regulation for parallel operation.
+While it is always possible to have one controller handle most of the charging regulation alone, as in cases when using 3rd party charging sources, the TriStar and TriStar MPPT parallel connection’s voltage regulation is accurate enough to synchronize and coordinate the charging regulation.

 Key Factors of Parallel Setup:

-Since Morningstar uses voltage based State of Charge (SOC) for voltage regulation, no direct communication between the controllers is necessary to ensure they charge correctly in tandem.
-The controllers will transition to and from the different charging states at approximately the same time if all of the following conditions exist:
+Since Morningstar uses voltage-based State of Charge (SOC) for voltage regulation, no direct communication between the controllers is necessary to ensure they charge correctly in tandem.
+Two solar charge controllers in parallel will transition to and from the different charging states at approximately the same time if all of the following conditions exist:

 - All of the controllers are set with the same charging profile